 - Sesame Street teaches about diversity

-What are your favorite Black History Month activities?
+What are your favorite Black History Month activities for kids?
 Let us know in the comments!